 Meditation with children is not focused on releasing stress, overcoming anxiety, and falling asleep easier.
 Tania Joy Antonio, who is the author of the Affirmation Station, has one goal – to open the door of gratitude for kids.
 She knows how important being grateful is.

 In this video, Tania and her guest, Hannah, are taking a trip through a grateful, colorful garden.
 The best time of the day to practice mindful gratitude is early in the morning or right before going to bed.

 6. Kids Meditation – Butterfly Body Scan

 Breethe created a mindful game intended for boosting focus and relaxing while imagining a magical butterfly’s body.
-This is a great video for times wherever your kid feels tense, restless, upset, or uncomfortable as well as for naps and bedtime.
+This is a great video for times when your kid feels tense, restless, upset, or uncomfortable and for naps and bedtime.
 It can be done while sitting or laying down in a comfy position.

 7. 5 Minutes Body scan Meditation for Kids and Adults